Archdiocese of Pondicherry and Cuddalore: Jesuits Replaced By Foreign Mission Fathers

 The continual wars in the 18th century, the ruin of Pondicherry town in 1761 and the suppression of the Society of Jesus in 1773, badly hit the vast Carnatic Mission.

 In 1776, the French Jesuit fathers were replaced at the order of Rome by the foreign Mission French Fathers.
 Although the Bishop of these new missionaries had all the power of jurisdiction, he was not given the title "Vicar Apostolic", but instead called the "Superior of the Mission of the Coromandel Coast".
 Rome successively gave him the jurisdiction over the Madurai, Coimbatore and Mysore areas, affected by the suppression of the Society of Jesus.
 By 1800, the extent of the Carnatic Mission was immense, but the labourers were very few.

 The First Vicar Apostolic And The First Archbishop

 The Carnatic Mission was reorganized when new apostolic vicariates were created: Madras in 1832, Madurai in 1836, and the vicariates of Visakhapatnam, Mysore and Coimbatore in 1845.

 Pondicherry became an apostolic vicariate of the Coromandel coast, on 1 September 1836, with Mgr.
 Bonnand as its first vicar apostolic.
-This apostolic vicariate was raised to an archbishopric on 1 September 1886, with Mgr.
-Laouenan as the first archbishop.
+This apostolic vicariate was raised to an archbishopric on 1 September 1886.
+Mgr.
+Laouenan was the first archbishop.

 Subsequently, subdivisions of the archdiocese took place, creating the new dioceses of Kumbakonam in 1899 and Salem in 1930.
 In 1928, a great part of the present diocese of Vellore was separated from Pondicherry and attached to the archdiocese of Madras and Mylapore.
 On a reorganisation of the archdiocese by Rome in 1969, the Madurantagam taluk of Kanchipuram district was transferred to Madras, and Tiruvannamalai taluk to Vellore.